 Voltage: 220-240 Volts (U.S./Canada are 110-120 Volts), Primary Socket Types Euro, Schuko & British

 The tipping regime is not invasive or compulsory and still remains a gesture of genuine appreciation from you as the guest.
 As a general guide, anything between 50 and 200 rupees for any particular service such as taxi ride, is more than sufficient.
 Tipping “as you go” in the hotel is not required and you can simply add on an appropriate amount say 5% – 10% of you incidental expenses when you pay your bill on departure.
 Government tax is already added to bills.

-Before travelling to Mauritius, please consult with your doctor, Physician or travel clinic of any updated health requirements.
-The Island is Malaria and Yellow fever free.
-Visitors who have passed through Yellow Fever areas (Kenya and Tanzania) will be requested to produce their yellow fever vaccinations.
+Before travelling to Mauritius, please consult with your doctor, Physician or travel clinic for any updated health requirements.
+The Island is Malaria and Yellow fever-free.
+Visitors who have passed through Yellow Fever areas will be requested to produce their yellow fever vaccinations.

 It is highly recommended that travel insurance is purchased prior to departure in case of accident or illness.
 Mauritius is adequate for general medical complaints, but critical conditions will require international medical attention.

 The local currency is the Mauritian rupee.
 You can exchange your foreign currency at all Mauritian banks, at hotels, as well as at the airport.
 Alternatively you can draw cash on your credit card at an ATM.
 We recommend you change the currency in Mauritius.
 Approximately USD100.00 in Mauritian Rupees would be more than enough for the duration of your stay.
 You can also pay with Euro’s, South African Rand and USD but please be aware that the locals may take advantage of this and charge you at an unfavorable rate of exchange.